denten-books/plain-text/main.md

 and matter.
 Formatting is where ideas connect to physical shape.
 This is a most delicate operation, for in giving shape to abstract ideas formatting does something more notable than mere application of visual style.
-Formatter designers from TROFF to FORMAT consistently describe the instrumental function of their programs as "text control."
-Berns, for example, writes that "task control has four basic tasks: to read the input, to interpret and convert the input as required; to keep the document flowing smoothly from line to line, column to column, and page to page, unless otherwise instructed, and to break this automatic flow as directed [@berns_description_1969]."
+Formatter designers from TROFF to FORMAT consistently describe their programs in explicit terms of instrumental control.
+Berns, for example, explains that "text control" as implemented in FORMAT aims to accomplish four "basic" tasks: "to read the input, to interpret and convert the input as required; to keep the document flowing smoothly from line to line, column to column, and page to page, unless otherwise instructed, and to break this automatic flow as directed [@berns_description_1969]."

 Because formatting governs both meaning-carrying and purely decorative elements, text control can involve operations like "replace word," "make invisible," or "insert file."
-These commands intertwine with "free-form" abstract and ideational content at the formatting level, to come into being in the "viewing" stage of text processing, where the layers flatten across "a two-dimensional space" and become visible to the system user.
-SCRIPT and the Generalized Markup Language (GML) developed in the late 1960s by IBM (originally for the use on the CP67/CMS time sharing system), and now at the basis of XML and HTML markup languages through ISO 8879, shaping much of today's web documents, describes a number of text transformation that occur to "generate the proper output form."
-The logical topology of each line being formatted is converted into an "intermediate data structure," which can then be "'unfolded' all at once" by "'peeling' the data structure one level at a time [@madnick_script_1968, 97]."
-As plain text, text control, and user command flows intertwine, the structure of data on the disk no longer correspond to what is visible at the level of user terminal or line printer.
-SCRIPT, TROFF, and FORMAT make all of the laminate components in their onion-like layered structure available to user for examination.
-But as we will see shortly, the condition of complete system visibility persists only for a short historical period.
-Once incorporated, the document-object model gains a measure of opacity and even legal protection from "unauthorized access" to protected document layers.
+These commands intertwine with "free-form" abstract and ideational content at the formatting level, to come into being in the "viewing" stage of text processing, where the layers flatten across "a two-dimensional space" in view of the user.
+SCRIPT and the related Generalized Markup Language (GML) developed in the late 1960s by IBM (originally for the use on the CP67/CMS time sharing system), and now at the basis of ubiquitous XML and HTML markup languages through ISO 8879, describes a number of such text transformations that occur to "generate the proper output form."
+In formatting, SCRIPT represents the "logical topology" of text in its "canonical form" to produce an "intermediate data structure," which it then "'unfolds' all at once" by "'peeling' the data structure one level at a time [@madnick_script_1968, 97]."
+As plain text, text control, and user command flows intertwine, the structure of data on the disk no longer corresponds to what is visible at the level of user terminal or line printer.
+Unlike many of the modern text editors, SCRIPT, TROFF, and FORMAT make all of the laminate components in their onion-like layered structure available to user for examination.
+But as we will see shortly, the condition of complete system visibility persists only for a short period in history.
+Once incorporated, the document-object model gains a measure of opacity and even legal protection from "unauthorized access" to protected inner document layers.

 !["System Command and Data Flow."
 Data structures at "disk file" level do not necessarily correspond to text structures at "user terminal" or "line printer"